catamphetamine/universal-webpack/README.md

 })
 ```

-This way only the rendering service will have to be restarted and rebuilt on code changes.
+This way only the rendering service will have to be restarted (by nodemon) and rebuilt (by Webpack) on code changes.

 ## Flash of unstyled content